TheKliko/klikos-modloader/readme.md

         Download and install the <a href="https://github.com/TheKliko/klikos-modloader/releases/latest">latest release</a>.
     </li>
     <li>
-        Run the 'Modloader Menu' shortcut to adjust your settings and configure your mod and FastFlag profiles.
+        Run the 'Modloader Menu' shortcut to adjust your settings and configure your mod profiles.
     </li>
     <li>
         Launch your modded copy of Roblox by running the 'Launcher' shortcut.